 Not every site enjoys a good loam topsoil.
-But the topsoil should be relatively clear of rock and large organic debris, loosened to a depth of 4 to 6 inches, tested and amended with the necessary organic and mineral elements, and smoothed to a grade suitable for even distribution of the seed or plant material.
-Failure to do this properly handicaps any grassing attempt.
+But the topsoil should be relatively clear of rock and large organic debris; loosened to a depth of 4 to 6 inches; tested and amended with the necessary organic and mineral elements; and smoothed to a grade suitable for even distribution of the seed or plant material.
+Failure to do this properly will handicap any grassing attempt.

 Nutrient applications are based on maintaining a steady growth rate during turf development without fertilizer burn or loss to the environment.
 Following this standard protocol, the owner is assured of having a reasonably healthy turf cover at opening with minimal risk and cost.

-The pros and cons of increasing planting rates
+The pros and cons of increasing turfgrass planting rates

 One of the simplest options for rapid establishment is increasing the number of planted seeds or sprigs.
 For example, the nominal rate for seeding Penncross bentgrass is 1½ pounds per 1,000 square feet.
 It seems reasonable that doubling this rate would ensure faster establishment and shorten the time between seeding a green and playing on it.
-Unfortunately, this doesn’t take into account increased seedling competition resulting in a turf plant more susceptible to stress and disease.
+Unfortunately, this doesn’t take into account increased seedling competition, which results in a turf plant more susceptible to stress and disease.

-In research and in field testing, significantly increasing the seeding rate of cool-season grasses under optimal growing conditions results in markedly poorer uniformity in the second season.
+In research and field testing, significantly increasing the seeding rate of cool-season grasses under optimal growing conditions has resulted in markedly poorer uniformity in the second season.
 That’s when competition begins to thin the turf stand.
 This result is devastating to putting green quality.

 One way to shorten establishment time without increased competition may be to pre-treat seeds to improve viability.
 University of Wisconsin research has shown that most grasses can accommodate lower seeding rates when treated with metalaxyl fungicide before shipment.
 This treatment gives good initial protection against Pythium and seems to enhance the viability of the individual seeds through germination and emergence.